mkraft/fides/README.md

     end

+## Database Adapters

+Fides currently functions with `postgresql` and `sqlite3` adapters.
+Feel free to contribute other adapters as desired (ex. `mysql2`), and ensure that the common database integration tests all pass prior to submitting the pull request.

 ## Tests

     rake test:unit
     rake test:integration:sqlite3
+    rake test:integration:postgresql

 To run the postgresql integration tests you must first copy test/config/database.yml.example to test/config/database.yml and customize the values for your local postgres installation.

-    rake test:integration:postgresql

-## Caveats

-Fides assumes the use of Rails conventions, so if you find a case for something that needs overriding, please feel free to submit a bug or send a pull request.

-Fides currently only functions with PostgreSQL and SQLite3.
-Please feel free to contribute other adapters as desired.

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request